jwinkels/xcl/README.md

 ARGUMENTS
   FEATURE  Name of the Project-Feature to be installed VERSION  Version of the Feature
-  PROJECT  name of the Project (when not in a xcl-Project path)
+  PROJECT  [default: test] name of the Project (when not in a xcl-Project path)

 OPTIONS
-  -c, --connection=connection  (required) connection string HOST:PORT/SERVICE_NAME
+  -c, --connection=connection  (required) [default: localhost:1521/XEPDB2] connection string HOST:PORT/SERVICE_NAME
   -h, --help                   shows this help
   -p, --syspw=syspw            (required) Password of SYS-User
 ```